-A fatal accident can occur to anyone who is on America’s vast network of roads and highways.
-Traffic fatalities are too common in the United States.
+A fatal accident can occur to anyone on America’s vast network of roads and highways; traffic fatalities are too common in the United States.
 The National Highway Traffic Safety Administration recorded 37,133 traffic fatalities in 2017.
 However, though no one is immune to a fatal accident, research has identified that some drivers are at a higher risk than others.
-In 2017, the Insurance Institute for Highway Safety compiled driver categories are most likely to be involved in fatal accidents.
+In 2017, the Insurance Institute for Highway Safety compiled which driver categories are most likely to be involved in fatal accidents.

 Fatalities by Gender

 Statistically, more men die in car accidents than women.
 Throughout the nation, men account for most miles driven each year.
 Additionally, the IIHS noted that male drivers are more likely to engage in risky driving behavior, including driving under the influence of drugs or alcohol, failing to wear safety restraints, and speeding.
 Because of this, crashes caused by male drivers are more severe than those caused by female drivers.

 Between 1975 and 2017, IISH found that, though more males die in car accidents each year, females are more likely to lose their life when involved with similar severe accidents.
 Additionally, over the same period, the organization found that male fatalities are twice as common as female fatalities.
 In 2017, 26,380 males died in an accident while 10,697 females died.